MicrosoftDocs/power-automate-docs/articles/desktop-flows/power-fx.md

 ###  2.41
 In February's release:
-- Inputs that don't begin with the equals sign (**=**) are considered as text type values.
+- From now on inputs that don't begin with the equals sign (**=**) are considered as text type values.
 Numeric and boolean inputs must always begin with the equals sign.
 - Inputs now support interpolated strings.
 To include an interpolated value in an input use the following syntax: Lorem ipsum **${variable/ expression}** lorem ipsum
   - Example: The total number is **${Sum(10, 20)}**
 > [!NOTE]